nurulazam-dev/create-react-app-with-vite/README.md

-Copy and paste the command to create the @Vite
+Copy and paste the command to create the @Vit
 ```bash
 yarn create vite
 ```